 This PEA emphasizes the transition that all MPOs must make to performancebased planning and programming.
-MAP-21 requires the development of performance measures on the national, state and MPO level.
+MAP-21 and the FAST Act require the development of performance measures on the national, state and MPO level.
 MPOs must create systems of planning and programming that direct local efforts to achieving established performance measures.
-The BMCMPO will address this first through the development of the 2040 Metropolitan Transportation Plan (Work Element 401), expected to be completed by the end of FY 2017.
+The BMCMPO will address this first through the development of the 2040 Metropolitan Transportation Plan (Work Element 401), expected to be completed by the end of calendar year 2017.
 The guidance from that plan will then be implemented throught the MPO's planning and programming operations.
+The development of specific perfomance targets by the MPO will be addressed through Work Element 306.